 The network security market is expected to continue to evolve rapidly.
 Moreover, many of our end-customers operate in markets characterized by rapidly changing technologies and business plans, which require them to add numerous network access points and adapt increasingly complex networks, incorporating a variety of hardware, software applications, operating systems and networking protocols.
 In addition, computer hackers and others who try to attack networks employ increasingly sophisticated techniques to gain access to and attack systems and networks.
 The technology in our products is especially complex because it needs to effectively identify and respond to new and increasingly sophisticated methods of attack, while minimizing the impact on network performance.
 Additionally, some of our new products and enhancements may require us to develop new hardware architectures and ASICs that involve complex, expensive and time consuming research and development processes.
 For example, we enter into development agreements with third parties.
 If our contract development projects are not successfully completed, or are not completed in a timely fashion, our product development could be delayed and our business generally could suffer.
 Costs for contract development can be substantial and our profitability may be harmed if we are unable to recover these costs.
 Although the market expects rapid introduction of new products or product enhancements to respond to new threats, the development of these products is difficult and the timetable for commercial release and availability is uncertain and there can be long time periods between releases and availability of new products.
-We have in the past and may in the future experience unanticipated delays in the availability of new products and services of our end-customers by developing and releasing and making available on a timely basis new products and services or enhancements that can respond adequately to new security threats, our competitive position and business prospects will
+We have in the past and may in the future experience unanticipated delays in the availability of new products and services and fail to meet previously announced timetables for such availability.
+If we do not quickly respond to the rapidly changing and rigorous needs of our end-customers by developing and releasing and making available on a timely basis new

-Moreover, business models based on software-as-a-service ("SaaS") and infrastructure-as-a-service ("IaaS"), both of which are hosted or cloudbased services, have become increasingly in-demand by our end-customers and adopted by other providers, including our competitors.
-While we have introduced additional cloud-based services and will continue to do so, most of our platform is currently deployed on premise, and therefore, if customers demand that our platform be provided through a SaaS or IaaS business model, we would be required to make additional investments in our infrastructure and personnel to be able to more fully provide our platform through a SaaS or IaaS model in order to maintain the competitiveness of our platform.
+Moreover, business models based on software-as-a-service ("SaaS"), either hosted or cloud-based services, have become increasingly in-demand by our end-customers and adopted by other providers, including our competitors.
+While we have introduced additional cloud-based products and services and will continue to do so, most of our platform is currently deployed on premise, and therefore, if customers demand that our platform be provided through a SaaS business model, we would be required to make additional investments in our infrastructure and personnel to be able to more fully provide our platform through a SaaS model in order to maintain the competitiveness of our platform.
 Such investments may involve expanding our data centers, servers and networks, and increasing our technical operations and engineering teams.
-These risks are compounded by the uncertainty concerning the future viability of SaaS and IaaS business models and the future demand for such models by customers.
-Additionally, if we are unable to meet the demand to provide our services through a SaaS or IaaS model, we may lose customers to competitors.
+These risks are compounded by the uncertainty concerning the future viability of SaaS business models and the future demand for such models by customers.
+Additionally, if we are unable to meet the demand to provide our services through a SaaS model, we may lose customers to competitors.